arnabs542/interviewpractice/minimum-increment-to-make-array-unique.md

     return moves
 ```

-The key constraint in this problem is that all numbers are nonnegative.
+The key constraints in this problem is that all numbers are nonnegative and we are only allowed to increment numbers.
+If the current number is the same as the previous one, then it needs to be incremented to prev + 1 in order for it to be unique.
+Running time is dominated by the sort, making it $$\small \mathcal O(n \log{n})$$.